Code-Institute-Submissions/flask-project/README.md

 • System Variables

-Without proper planning in terms of system variables the app can be much harder to run and spot any errors which i encounter with leaving out a few pieces of code.
-Its the back bone of getting the app to deploy properly and something that i will pay more attention to it to avoid mistakes in the future.
+Without proper planning in terms of system variables the app can be much harder to run and spot any errors which I encounter with leaving out a few pieces of code.
+Its the back bone of getting the app to deploy properly and something that I will pay more attention to it to avoid mistakes in the future.

 • gitignore